 Hepatitis may produce jaundice, but it does not always produce it.
 Jaundice, therefore, does not necessarily indicate the presence of hepatitis.
 Jaundice can answer many other causes, as discussed above.

-Diagnosis and treatment of jaundice
+Diagnosis of jaundice

 In the presence of jaundice, it is necessary to visit the doctor who wil diagnose the causes that have led to produce this disorder.